John Mantley: Career

 The first of Mantley's three children was born in Italy, where the couple managed to financially survive because John's wife Angela did the voiceovers—post synchronization of the voices of Gina Lollobrigida and Sophia Loren, among others.
 Mantley said that he translated Italian films into English by the lip synching process because American audiences would not accept subtitles, "and because at that time the American motion picture industry would not sell their films to television because they were trying to destroy the media."

 When the Mantleys returned to California, he began his writing career, turning out a number of short stories and articles.
 He wrote his first novel, The 27th Day, which became a "Book of the Month Club" selection and was adapted to film for Columbia Pictures.
 At Mary Pickford's urging, he then wrote The Snow Birch, which was produced by 20th Century Fox as Woman Obsessed starring Susan Hayward.

 Mantley's first television script was for Westinghouse Desilu Playhouse, for which he wrote five.
 He also wrote for Harrigan and Son, The Untouchables, The Outer Limits, Kraft Theatre, Rawhide, and freelanced scripts for Gunsmoke, the longest running dramatic show in television history, which he produced for the next ten years.
 "I can tell you that James Arness and the crew were great fun to work with," he said.

 John Mantley received five consecutive Western Heritage awards for his Gunsmoke series, and shared writing honors with Calvin Clements and Earl Wallace for a 1978 Spur Award from Western Writers of America for How the West Was Won.
 He also received the William F. Cody Award.

-He operated his own production company for a number of years, and was loaned out to produce Wild Wild West, Dirty Sally, and How the West Was Won, as well as films.
+He operated his own production company for a number of years, and was loaned out to produce The Wild Wild West, Dirty Sally, and How the West Was Won, as well as films.
 He also served on the board of directors of the Producers Guild of America and hosted the earliest meeting of the Caucus of Producers, Writers, and Directors in his own backyard.

 Mantley felt that networks should stay out of the creative process.
 During the golden age of television, "the only people who looked at your rough cuts, or your manuscripts, were advertising agencies in order to protect their clients.
 They came to rough cut screenings to make sure that you didn't "ford" a river if you were sponsored by Chevrolet, as was Bonanza.
 As a result, Bonanza in its thirteen-year history, never forded a river.
 They crossed rivers.
 On the other hand, we at Gunsmoke forded a lot of rivers, but I was fond of saying that 'we never chevroleted one.'"
 (Excerpted from S. Jean Mead's interview with John Mantley for her book, Maverick Writers, pages 151-55.)

-John Mantley produced the second season of Buck Rogers in the 25th Century (TV series).
+John Mantley produced the second season of Buck Rogers in the 25th Century.